aevitas/bluerain/README.md

 BlueRain
 =====

-Managed, fully feature memory manipulation library written in (mostly) C# providing an easy to use .NET 4.5 and up TAP API.
+Managed, fully feature memory manipulation library written in (mostly) C# providing an easy to use API.

 BlueRain is essentially a continuation of Hyperion, and is currently the only open-source part of the xRain framework.